TheEconomist/the-economist-war-fire-model/README.md

 The data and files that we have generated from open sources are freely available for public use, as long as *The Economist* is cited as a source.

 ## Suggested citation
 The Economist and Solstad, Sondre (corresponding author), 2023.
-The Economist war-fire model.
+The Economist's war-fire model.
 First published in the article "A hail of destruction", The Economist, February 25th issue, 2023.